kimamovic21/smart-home/README.md

 ## 📌 Project Overview
 - The **Smart Home** project is a console-based application that simulates the behavior of various smart home devices.
-- Users can interact with these devices, turning them on/off, adjusting settings, and retrieving status updates.
+- Users can interact with these devices using console menu options.

 ## 🔥 Features
-✅ Turn smart devices on/off
+✅ Turn smart devices on/off  <br>
-✅ Manage settings for each smart device
+✅ Manage settings for each smart device  <br>
-✅ Retrieve device statuses
+✅ Retrieve device statuses  <br>
+✅ Calculate electricity consumption when devices are turned on

 ## 🏗️ Class Overview